Thesys-lab/parity-models/README.md

-# Parity Models
-This repository contains the code used for developing and evaluating parity models.
-A parity model is a computational unit that enables the use of ideas from erasure coding to impart resilience against slowdowns and failures that occur in distributed data processing and serving environments.
+# Learning-Based Coded Computation
+Coded computation is an emerging approach that applies ideas from coding theory to impart resource-efficient resilience against slowdowns and failures that occur in large-scale distributed computing systems.
+This repository contains a framework for exploring the use of machine learning to apply coded computation to broader classes of computations.
+More background on coded computation, its challenges, and the potential for machine learning within coded computation is provided in [this blog post](https://github.com/Thesys-lab/parity-models).

-This repository focuses particularly on using ideas from erasure codes to impart resilience to prediction serving systems performing inference with neural networks.
-For a brief overview of how a parity model enables this resilience, please see this [description](train/README.md).
-We will add a broader explanation of the function of a parity model to this README in the near future.
+This repository focuses primarily on applying learning-based coded computation to impart resilience to distributed systems performing inference with neural networks.

+This repository contains the code used for the following papers:
+* [Learning-Based Coded Computation](https://ieeexplore.ieee.org/document/9047948).
+Jack Kosaian, K. V. Rashmi, and Shivaram Venkataraman.
+In IEEE Journal on Selected Areas in Information Theory, 2020

+* [Parity Models: Erasure-Coded Resilience for Prediction Serving Systems](https://dl.acm.org/doi/10.1145/3341301.3359654).
+Jack Kosaian, K. V. Rashmi, and Shivaram Venkataraman.
+In Proceedings of the 27th ACM Symposium on Operating Systems Principles (SOSP), 2019

+* [Learning a Code: Machine Learning for Approximate Non-Linear Coded Computation](https://arxiv.org/abs/1806.01259).
+Jack Kosaian, K. V. Rashmi, and Shivaram Venkataraman. arXiv preprint arXiv:1806.01259, 2018

 This repository originated as the artifact associated with the SOSP 2019 paper [Parity Models: Erasure-Coded Resilience for Prediction Serving Systems](https://dl.acm.org/doi/10.1145/3341301.3359654).